Skip to main content

 Seniors Walking on Beach

-The City of San Diego offers employees tax-deferred retirement savings plans to help employees achieve a financially secure retirement.
+The City of San Diego offers employees tax-deferred retirement savings plans to help them achieve a financially secure retirement.
 Retirement benefit eligibility varies by hire date.
 For information regarding the City’s defined benefit (pension) plan, please visit the San Diego City Employees’ Retirement System (SDCERS) website.

 On this page: